 When he inadvertently leads Fleurine back to the top-secret Warren, he sets off a string of events that pits them against each other and jeopardizes the future of the entire country––for rabbits and humans alike.

-I acknowledge the support of the Canada Council for the Arts in the writing and polishing of book two.
+I acknowledge the support of the Canada Council for the Arts in the writing and polishing of this book.
 To learn more about their work, visit http://www.canadacouncil.ca